scandum/quadsort/README.md

 purpose interface and without any known unfair advantage.

-     random order: array size of 1000000, filled with random numbers. forward order: numbers range from 1 to 1000000. reverse order: numbers range from 1000000 to 1. random tail: numbers range from 1 to 750000, last 250000 numbers are random.
+     random order: array size of 1000000, filled with random numbers. uniform order: array size of 1000000, filled with 1s. forward order: numbers range from 1 to 1000000. reverse order: numbers range from 1000000 to 1. random tail: numbers range from 1 to 750000, last 250000 numbers are random.